pkimpel/retro-220/software/BALGOL/README.txt

 BAC-220-Compiler-Callout.card
     Bootstrap card deck to load the compiler from its tape and initiate compilation.
-Source cards should follow this deck.
+Source and data cards should follow this deck.
+See Appendix B of the Compiler reference manual.

 BAC-220-Generator-tape.
     Loadable BAC-220 Generator tape.
 Use this to generate new versions of the Compiler tape.
+See Appendix A of the Compiler reference manual.

 BAC-220-Generator-Bootstrap.card
     Bootstrap card deck and configuration statements to generate an